 The Emergency Response Team is comprised of ten highly trained and motivated deputies.
 Each member is selected through a rigorous evaluation process, testing both physical and mental abilities.
-The team is deployed to handle high-risk situations that exceed the capabilities of regular patrol deputies.
+The team is deployed to handle high-risk situations.
 A highly trained and dedicated hostage negotiations team also supports the Emergency Response Team.

 The Bonner County Sheriff's Office is

 responsible with providing and maintaining a Dive Rescue

 Team.
 The team consists of 7 members.
 The divers train

 year round in various environments.
 The divers are trained